 I am a passionate organic gardener; in the spring my front porch sprouts an assortment of tomatoes, peppers, squash, and other vegetables awaiting the warmer weather.

-I am also passionate about helping Christians to connect their faith and spiritual disciplines to their everyday life.
+I am also passionate about helping Christians develop practices that connect their faith and spiritual disciplines to their everyday life.
 I believe that Christianity is is not meant to be a Sunday only faith.
 It is meant to impact everything we do and are.

-While I’m not currently practicing medicine, my background includes working as a physician in Australia, New Zealand, and for a number of years around the world on one of YWAM’s “mercy ships.”
+While I’m not currently practicing medicine, my background includes working as a physician in Australia, New Zealand, and around the world on as Medical director of Mercy Ships.
 I loved shipboard life in spite of the fact that I am one of those lucky people who can get seasick sitting on the wharf looking at the sea.

-In the past I taught a course for Fuller Theological Seminary on mission to the urban poor–based in part on life-changing experiences I had some years ago in refugee camps in Thailand.
+I have taught for Fuller Theological Seminary, Seattle School of Theology and Psychology, Whitworth University and other educational institutions.
 My latest book is Return to Our Senses: Reimagining How We Pray (MSA 2012).
 Other writing includes:

 - Tales of a Seasick Doctor (Zondervan, 1996)

 - Travel Well: Keeping Healthy in Overseas Travel and Service (MARC, 1995)

 - Sacred Rhythms: Finding a Peaceful Pace in a Hectic World (Baker Books, 2003).
 An updated version of Sacred Rhythms—now titled GodSpace: Time for Peace in the Rhythms of Life was published in 2006 by Barclay Press.

 - Light for the Journey: Morning and Evening Prayers for Living Into God’s World (2010) and